WordPress Hosting Reviews

 Speed

 Speed depends on server response time, caching quality, CPU and memory availability, storage, and content delivery.
-Budget tiers often cut corners that only become visible when traffic grows or when you start optimizing for Core Web Vitals.
+Budget tiers often cut corners that only become visible when traffic grows or when you start optimizing Core Web Vitals.
+If you want context on hosting models, see cloud hosting vs WordPress hosting.

 Cost

 Low sticker prices rarely include the real costs of growth: add-ons, higher tiers, overages, and premium support.
-“Unlimited” plans can hide limits that matter most when your site becomes important.
+“Unlimited” plans often hide limits that matter most when your site becomes important.
+If you are planning budgets, see how much WordPress hosting costs.

 Flexibility